The Kormendy Relation in the First Billion Years: Evidence from $JWST$: Introduction

 \section{Introduction}

 The key observables of galaxies such as luminosity, structure and morphology, size, kinematics, and colour carry crucial information about their formation pathways and evolutionary state.
 Empirical correlations or scaling relations among these quantities, which are expected to emerge naturally from systems approaching virial equilibrium \citep[e.g.][]{DjorgovskiDavis1987, Dressler1987, Bender1992, Steinmetz_Navarro1999, binney_tremaine2008, DOnofrio_chiosi2022}, serve as stringent constraints on models of galaxy evolution.
 Classic examples of such scaling relations include the \textit{Tully-Fisher relation} for disk galaxies \citep{TullyFisher1977}, linking luminosity with rotational velocity, and the \textit{Faber-Jackson relation} for spheroidal systems \citep{FaberJackson1976}, relating luminosity to stellar velocity dispersion.
-A correlation between the effective radius and the mean surface brightness, the \textit{Kormendy relation}, was also identified for early-type systems \citep{Kormendy1977}.
-These relations were later understood as projections of a more fundamental three-dimensional \textit{Fundamental Plane} connecting luminosity, size, and central velocity dispersion \citep{DjorgovskiDavis1987, Dressler1987} for early-type galaxies.
+A correlation between the effective radius and the mean surface brightness, the \textit{Kormendy relation} (KR), was also identified for early-type systems \citep{Kormendy1977}.
+These relations were later understood as projections of a more fundamental three-dimensional \textit{Fundamental Plane} connecting the average surface brightness within effective radius, size, and central velocity dispersion \citep{DjorgovskiDavis1987, Dressler1987, Bender1992} for early-type galaxies (ETGs).
 The slopes and intrinsic scatter of these scaling relations reflect variations in the drivers that regulate the structural and dynamical evolution of galaxies such as dissipative processes, star-formation histories, and environmental effects.

-Among the different galaxy scaling relations mentioned above, the \emph{Kormendy relation} (KR) is particularly valuable and straightforward to examine because it relies solely on photometric observables.
+Among the different galaxy scaling relations mentioned above, the KR is particularly valuable and straightforward to examine because it relies solely on photometric observables.
 It is expressed as